 - Cheaper alternatives available

-Especially if you win your customers online or even run a purely online business (e.g. have an online shop, are a coach, sell online courses, etc.), then you will eventually get in touch with simple tools like Aweber or MailChimp.
+Especially if you win your customers online or even run a purely online business (e.g., have an online shop, are a coach, sell online courses, etc.), you will eventually get in touch with simple tools like Aweber or MailChimp.
 But what about complex automation?

 A small example:

-Let's say you offer two free e-books as freebies because you want to address two different target groups with your coaching offer:
+Let's say you offer two free e-books as freebies because you want to address two different target groups with your mentoring offer:

-While there is sure to be an overlap, not all of your newsletters are relevant to both audiences.
+While there will surely be an overlap, not all of your newsletters are relevant to both audiences.
 That's why you want to separate them in your contacts.
-With MailChimp or Aweber this is possible but involves a lot of fiddling.
+With MailChimp or Aweber, this is possible but involves a lot of fiddling.
 This is where so-called tag-based tools come into play: